Oregon law (OAR 581-021-0026) requires a person administering home school testing to be qualified and neutral.

 New home school students are not required to submit the first test result for the first 18 months after being withdrawn from public or private school.
 If your child completes the 3rd, 5th, 8th or 10th grade during this 18-month window of time, testing does not need to occur until the next required grade level.
 If the child never attended public or private school, the first test must be taken at the end of 3rd grade.

 Home school students establishing eligibility for interscholastic activities (athletics, music, speech, etc.) must test annually at the end of each school year (prior to Aug.
 15th) because test scores are used to determine eligibility for the following year.
 Parents need to submit these test results directly to their resident school district.

-The same assessment schedule applies to disabled and non-disabled children.
+The same assessment schedule applies to all children.
 Oregon State law provides that children with disabilities be evaluated for “satisfactory educational progress” according to the recommendations of an individualized education plan (IEP) or privately developed plan (PDP).
 See Assessment of Home School Students with Disabilities or call our office for more information.

 Acceptable tests for home school students include: